-The world’s most famous bicycle race, the Tour de France, is set to start this weekend.
+The world’s most famous bicycle race, the Tour de France, has named its winner for 2022.

-This year’s race will look slightly different, with riders taking COVID-19 tests and the number of spectators reduced.
-But while there may be debate about whether the race should go ahead during a pandemic, what’s not in question is the impressive engineering that has transformed the event since the first edition in 1903.
+While the race has seen its share of controversies over the years, what’s not in question is the impressive engineering that has transformed the event since the first edition in 1903.

 Over nearly 120 years, engineers have contributed to making the bikes lighter, the outfits tighter and the times quicker.

 Check out the infographic we produced for this year’s race that shows just how engineering has helped shape the Tour de France.

 For more interesting engineering facts sign-up to create’s weekly newsletter.